Texas-Aerial-Robotics/24-25-TAR-Team-2-Software/README.md

         make

 ### 9. The end!
-If all went well, then the Micro-XRCE-DDS-Agent should have completed the build process (this will likley take awhile)
+If all went well, then the Micro-XRCE-DDS-Agent should have completed the build process (this will likely take awhile)